fbtrack

 Penetrating Damp

-Although not a totally black and white area, the general rule of thumb is that a tenant is responsible for keeping condensation in the property under control and preventing mould caused by condensation damp.
-A landlord is typically liable for any damp and subsequent mould caused by the condition of the property.
+Although this is not a totally black-and-white area, the general rule of thumb is that tenants are responsible for managing condensation within the property to prevent mould caused by their actions or inaction.
+Landlords, however, are typically liable for damp and subsequent mould caused by the property’s condition, including inadequate ventilation or structural issues.